-As a developer it's difficult to get an accurate representation of data in production.
-Coding against actual data clears assumptions and removes ambiguiety when adding features or fixing bugs.
+As a developer, it's difficult to get accurate data to code against.
+Coding against accurate data reduces errors as a result of fewer assumptions, and generally removes ambiguity when adding features or fixing bugs.

-Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of actual data.
-Whilst copying from production lacks decent workflows, is slow because you have to copy all the data, and contains personal information.
+Both of these approaches have drawbacks.
+Seed scripts are tedious to write and maintain, are often inaccurate, and generally offer a tiny, non-representative sampling of data.
+Copying from production happens outside of established development workflows, is slow and cumbersome because you have to copy all the data, and almost certainly contains personal information about your users.

 - Join a new team, run

-snaplet restoreand get a snapshot from the evening before
+snaplet snapshot restoreand get a snapshot of the production database from the evening before

-snaplet restore --newand restore an "on demand" snapshot in an instant
+snaplet snapshot restore --newand restore an "on demand" snapshot in an instant

-- Spin up pull request/ deploy preview databases with actual data
+- Spin up pull requests or deploy preview databases with accurate data